Careers and employability

 There are around 8,000 opportunities to work or volunteer on campus.

 Many of our students choose to take a part-time job while at University to help fund their studies.
-We even have an employment agency, Unitemps, on campus.
+We even have an employment agency, UnitempsLink opens in a new window, on campus.
 Its team of helpful staff can help you find a part-time job that will fit around your study.
-Currently, due to restrictions around Covid-19, some of these jobs can be carried out either from home, or as a mix of working from home and working on campus.
+Some of these jobs can be carried out either from home, or as a mix of working from home and working on campus.

 Examples of opportunities available on campus include: